Business Awards & Hall of Fame

 2008 – South Central College Mechatronics Program

-2006 – I&S Engineers & Architects, Mankato Area Public Schools, Minnesota State University, Mankato Civil Engineering Program
+2006 – I&S Engineers & Architects, Mankato Area Public Schools, Minnesota State University, and Mankato Civil Engineering Program

-2004 – Mankato Area Public Schools, Mankato Clinic
+2004 – Mankato Area Public Schools & Mankato Clinic

-2003 – Immanuel St. Joseph’s – Mayo Health System, Minnesota State University, Mankato, Mankato Lutheran Homes, Inc., South Central Technical College, St. Peter Community Hospital & Health Care Center, Thro Companies, Inc.
+2003 – Immanuel St. Joseph’s – Mayo Health System, Minnesota State University, Mankato, Mankato Lutheran Homes, Inc., South Central Technical College, St. Peter Community Hospital & Health Care Center, and Thro Companies, Inc.

 2002 – Kato Engineering & Minnesota State University, Mankato Department of Science, Engineering and Technology

-2001 – E-Travel Experts, Rasmussen College
+2001 – E-Travel Experts & Rasmussen College

-2000 – Thin Film Technology, Minnesota State University, Mankato
+2000 – Thin Film Technology & Minnesota State University, Mankato

-1998 – Mankato Area Public Schools, Midwest Wireless
+1998 – Mankato Area Public Schools & Midwest Wireless

-1997 – FirePond Inc., HickoryTech, Minnesota State University, Mankato, Norwest Bank, South Central Technical College, Taylor Corporation
+1997 – FirePond Inc., HickoryTech, Minnesota State University, Mankato, Norwest Bank, South Central Technical College, and Taylor Corporation

-1996 – Jones Metal Products, Inc., South Central Technical College
+1996 – Jones Metal Products, Inc. & South Central Technical College

 2021 – Kyle Mrozek